How to Remove Carpet Stains

 For Fresh Stains:

-1. Blot the area with a clean, absorbent cloth to soak up as much of the spill as possible.
+1. Blot the carpet with a clean, absorbent cloth to soak up as much of the stain as possible.

-2. Apply your chosen cleaning solution directly to the spot, being careful not to over-saturate the carpeting.
+2. Apply your solution directly to the spot, being careful not to over-saturate the carpet.

-3. Gently scrub the area with a soft-bristled brush or sponge, working from the outside towards the centre to prevent it from spreading.
+3. Gently scrub the carpet with a soft-bristled brush or sponge, working from the outside towards the centre to prevent stain from spreading.

-4. Rinse the area with clean water and blot dry with a clean towel.
+4. Rinse and blot dry with a clean towel.

 For Set-in Stains:

-1. Vacuum the area thoroughly to remove any loose dirt or debris.
+1. Vacuum the carpet thoroughly to remove any loose dirt or debris.

-2. Mix a solution of warm water and your chosen cleaning product (dish soap, vinegar, or carpet cleaner).
+2. Mix a solution of warm water and your chosen cleaning product (carpet stain remover).

 3. Apply the solution to the stain and let it sit for 10-15 minutes to allow it to penetrate the fibres.

-4. Scrub the area with a stiff-bristled brush, applying firm pressure to work the solution into the smudge.
+4. Scrub the carpet with a stiff-bristled brush, applying firm pressure to work the solution into the stain.

-5. Rinse the area with clean water and blot dry.
+5. Rinse with clean water and let it dry.

-Remember, patience and persistence are key when tackling tough messes.
+Remember, patience and persistence are key when tackling tough a stain.
 Don’t be discouraged if it takes a few attempts to get the desired results.

 4. Dry and Deodorise

-Once removal is a success, it’s important to ensure the area dries completely to prevent mould or mildew growth.
-You can speed up the drying process by placing a fan near the area or using a wet/dry vacuum to suck up any remaining moisture.
+Once the stain is removed, it’s important to ensure the carpet dries completely to prevent mould or mildew growth.
+You can speed up the drying process by placing a fan near the carpet or using a vacuum to suck up any remaining moisture.

-If you’re dealing with a particularly stubborn odour, you can sprinkle some baking soda over the area and let it sit for a few hours before vacuuming it up.
-The baking soda will help absorb any lingering smells, leaving your floors fresh and clean.
+If you’re dealing with a bad odour, you can sprinkle some baking soda over the area and let it sit for a few hours before vacuuming it up.
+This will help absorb any lingering smells.

 You’ll need: